lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 ### extends AutoPlugin

-The entry point for your code should be placed in an object that extends sbt.AutoPlugin.
-This in turn should have another object autoImport with definition of task to be added.
+The entry point for your code should be placed in an object that extends `sbt.AutoPlugin`.
+This in turn should have another object `autoImport` with definition of task.

 {{< highlight scala >}}
 object autoImport {